Coffee & Tea CultureCoffee & Tea Culture

 Frequently asked questions

-Is a burr grinder better than a blade grinder?
+Is a burr grinder worth it?

 What is the difference between a burr and blade grinder?